Is the EU-Mercosur trade deal bad for the planet?

 Who supports the deal, and what happens next?

-The European Commission hailed the accord as creating the world's biggest free trade zone, saying it could increase EU annual exports to Mercosur members by up to 49 billion euros ($57.36 billion) and support more than 440,000 jobs in the bloc.
+The European Commission hailed the accord for creating the world's biggest free trade zone, saying it could increase EU annual exports to Mercosur members by up to 49 billion euros ($57.36 billion) and support more than 440,000 jobs in the bloc.

-Supporters, including Germany and Spain, say that the Mercosur deal could offset trade losses linked to Trump's tariffs and reduce reliance on China, particularly for critical minerals.
+Supporters, including Germany and Spain, say the Mercosur deal could offset trade losses linked to Trump's tariffs and reduce reliance on China, particularly for critical minerals.

-France and Poland have previously expressed opposition due to increased competition facing their farmers, although the Commission has proposed a measure to allow imports of some farm products, such as beef, to be suspended.
+France and Poland have previously expressed opposition due to increased competition for their farmers, although the Commission has proposed a measure to allow imports of some farm products, such as beef, to be suspended.

-(Reporting by Joanna Gill; Editing by Ayla Jean Yackley)
+(Reporting by Joanna Gill; Editing by Ayla Jean Yackley.)

 Context is powered by the Thomson Reuters Foundation Newsroom.